yusukebe/ramen-api/README.md

 ## Contribution

-You can contribute to Ramen API by adding Ramen content to this project.
+You can contribute by adding Ramen content to this project.
 Not only by writing code.

 ### Adding a new shop